»Alienation is the labor of freedom’s construction.«

 – a portfolio PDF (images, text, links)

-For each call, the curator selects four project proposals, whose creators are rewarded with a four-week residency and 500 USD.
+For each call, the curator selects four project proposals, whose creators are rewarded with a four-week residency and 750 USD.
+All selected web residents are nominated for the production prize HASH by Solitude & ZKM which will be awarded in 2019.

-In 2016, Akademie Schloss Solitude launched the web residencies to encourage young talents on the international digital scene and artists from all disciplines dealing with web-based practices.
+In 2016, Akademie Schloss Solitude launched the web residencies to encourage young talents of the international digital scene and artists from all disciplines dealing with web-based practices.
 ZKM has been program partner since 2017.
-For each call, the curator selects four project proposals whose creators receive a four-week residency and 500 USD.
+For each call, the curator selects four project proposals whose creators receive a four-week residency and 750 USD.

 Web residencies are carried out exclusively online, and the works are presented on